-The Authority carries out a rolling programme that ensures all property required to be measured at fair value is revalued at least every five years.
+The Authority carries out annual valuations that allow it to consider the entire asset portfolio for all property required to be measured at fair value, whilst retaining a rolling programme that ensures all assets are valued at least every five years.
 All valuations were carried out internally.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
 We do not revalue our vehicles, plant, community assets, infrastructure, furniture and equipment or assets under construction; depreciated historic cost is used as a proxy for fair value.
 The significant assumptions applied in estimating the fair values are: